alex-milanov/alexmilanov.com/src/content/txt/gulp-automation-guide.md

 Let's break it down in two parts.
 First let's do the

 ### IV.
-Part 1 - Minifying or concating and uglyfying
+Part 1 - Minifying or concating and uglifying

 Let's install the dependencies:
 ```sh